 What if I Refuse a Right of First Refusal?

 Buyer beware, caveat emptor.
 If you refuse a right of first refusal multiple times, would you be surprised to learn that your co-parent no longer contacts you when your Child needs overnight supervision during their timesharing?
-Establish a pattern of trust and reliability if you want this provision to work.
+Establish a pattern of trust and reliability if you want this provision to work in your regular or long-distance parenting plan.